 You bought some essential oils, now what do you do with them?

-Dilute & apply to skin – essential oils are fat soluble, meaning they are readily absorbed by the skin.
+Essential oils are fat soluble, meaning they are readily absorbed by the skin.
 Because essential oils are so super concentrated, I do not recommend applying them “neat” (straight from the bottle).
 Until you learn more about oils, it’s best to only use them on your skin diluted.
-Some oils, like lavender & tea tree, can safely be used neat, but others like cinnamon, cloves, or peppermint can cause reactions ranging from a small rash to severe dermatitis to permanent sensitivity to that oil/fragrance.
+Some oils, like lavender & tea tree, can safely be used neat, but others like cinnamon, cloves, or peppermint can cause reactions ranging from a small rash to severe dermatitis to permanent sensitivity to that oil/scent.
 Until you are familiar with the oil’s properties and how your body reacts to them, it’s wise to only use essential oils diluted in a carrier oil.
 A carrier oil is a liquid oil that you mix with your essential oils.
-Common carrier oils are sweet almond oil, fractionated coconut oil & jojoba oil.
+Common carrier oils are sweet almond oil, fractionated coconut oil, & jojoba oil.

-.25% for young children 2-6 years old – 1 drop essential oil mixed in 4 teaspoons carrier oil
+- .25% for young children 2-6 years old – 1 drop essential oil mixed in 4 teaspoons carrier oil

-2% for topical use or daily aromatherapy in most healthy adults – 2 drops essential oil per teaspoon carrier oil
+- 2% for topical use or daily aromatherapy in most healthy adults – 2 drops essential oil per teaspoon carrier oil

-For spot treatment, like pain relief, rub the diluted oil over the effected area.
+For spot treatment, like pain relief, rub the diluted oil over the affected area.
 For general body wellness, apply the diluted oils to your pulse points where they can be easily absorbed into the bloodstream.

-Beauty Care Add Ins – you can boost your current lotion or creme with the addition of a few drops of essential oils (or buy/make beauty products with the oils already added).
-Same goes for hair care, a couple drops of tea tree oil in your shampoo can keep head lice away when your kid’s school has an outbreak or a couple drops of rosemary can help grow thicker, stronger hair.
+You can boost your current lotion or creme with the addition of a few drops of essential oils (or buy/make beauty products with the oils already added).
+The same goes for hair care, a couple of drops of tea tree oil in your shampoo can keep head lice away when your kid’s school has an outbreak or a couple drops of rosemary can help grow thicker, stronger hair.

-Diffuser – one of the more popular methods of using essential oils is in an aromatherapy electronic diffuser.
+One of the more popular methods of using essential oils is in an aromatherapy electronic diffuser.
 Plug the diffuser in and it will disperse a super fine mist of essential oils into the room.

 When properly prepared by a certified, licensed aromatherapist, essential oils can be properly diluted and used internally to treat a wide range of ailments.
-You wouldn’t listen to a MLM representative, random internet blogger (including me!), or marketing company for dosing information on your high blood pressure pills and you shouldn’t listen to those sources for dosing information on ingesting essential oils either.
+You wouldn’t listen to a Young Living or doTerra representative, random internet blogger (including me!), or marketing company for dosing information on your high blood pressure medicine and you shouldn’t listen to those sources for dosing information on ingesting essential oils either.
 Period.
 If you are interested in treating a medical condition with essential oils, ask your doctor or find a certified aromatherapist to help.

 Ready for even more essential oil goodness??
 Check out Part III of my Essential Oils for Beginners – Must Have Oils and Blending Recipes!
 If you missed Part I on Choosing Quality Oils, you can check it out here